Inmate Sentenced To 51 Months In Prison For Facilitating The Smuggling Of Cellphones Into Dauphin County Prison

-Harrisburg - United States Attorney David J. Freed announced today that Assistant United States Attorney (AUSA) Eric Pfisterer will lead the efforts of his Office in connection with the Justice Department’s nationwide Election Day Program for the upcoming November 6, 2018, general election.
-AUSA Pfisterer has been appointed to serve as the District Election Officer (DEO) for the Middle District of Pennsylvania, and in that capacity is responsible for overseeing the District’s handling of complaints of election fraud and voting rights abuses in consultation with Justice Department Headquarters in Washington.
+Harrisburg - United States Attorney David J. Freed announced today that Assistant United States Attorney (AUSA) Eric Pfisterer will lead the efforts of his Office in connection with the Justice Department’s nationwide Election Day Program for the upcoming November 3, 2020, general election.
+AUSA Eric Pfisterer has been appointed to serve as the District Election Officer (DEO) for the Middle District of Pennsylvania, and in that capacity is responsible for overseeing the District’s handling of complaints of election fraud and voting rights concerns in consultation with Justice Department Headquarters in Washington.

 United States Attorney Freed said, “Every citizen must be able to vote without interference or discrimination and to have that vote counted without it being stolen because of fraud.
-The Department of Justice will act promptly and aggressively to protect the integrity of the election process.”
+The Department of Justice will always act appropriately to protect the integrity of the election process.”

 Federal law protects against such crimes as intimidating or bribing voters, buying and selling votes, impersonating voters, altering vote tallies, stuffing ballot boxes, and marking ballots for voters against their wishes or without their input.
 It also contains special protections for the rights of voters, and provides that they can vote free from acts that intimidate or harass them.
 For example, actions of persons designed to interrupt or intimidate voters at polling places by questioning or challenging them, or by photographing or videotaping them, under the pretext that these are actions to uncover illegal voting may violate federal voting rights law.
 Further, federal law protects the right of voters to mark their own ballot or to be assisted by a person of their choice (where voters need assistance because of disability or illiteracy).

 The franchise is the cornerstone of American democracy.
 We all must ensure that those who are entitled to the franchise exercise it if they choose, and that those who seek to corrupt it are brought to justice.
-In order to respond to complaints of election fraud or voting rights abuses on November 6, 2018, and to ensure that such complaints are directed to the appropriate authorities, United States Attorney Freed stated that AUSA/DEO Pfisterer will be on duty in this District while the polls are open.
+In order to respond to complaints of election fraud or voting rights concerns during the voting period that ends on November 3, 2020, and to ensure that such complaints are directed to the appropriate authorities, United States Attorney Freed stated that AUSA/DEO Eric Pfisterer will be on duty in this District while the polls are open.
 He can be reached by the public at the following telephone number: 717-221-4482.

 In addition, the FBI will have special agents available in each field office and resident agency throughout the country to receive allegations of election fraud and other election abuses on election day.
 The local FBI field office can be reached by the public at 215-418-4000.